adnanzameer/AdvancedTaskManager/README.md

 # Update 2.0.0

-* Change Approval tasks will show along with the Content Approval tasks.
+* Support for Change Approval tasks (if NuGet package installed).
+Change Approval tasks will show along with the Content Approval tasks.
 * Support for all content type tasks in CMS.
 Now editors can view, approve and publish, Episerver Forms, ImageData & MediaData.
 * Bug fixes for pagination and performance improvements.